 Alexander Maclaren observed, “The keynote of Psalm 105 is, ‘Remember His mighty deeds,’ that of Psalm 106 is, ‘They forgot His mighty deeds.’”

 “Israel’s history is here written with the view of showing human sin, even as the preceding Psalm was composed to magnify divine goodness.
 It is, in fact, a national confession.”
 (Charles Spurgeon)

 1. (1) Praising God for His enduring mercy.

 Oh, give thanks to the Lord, for He is good!

 For His mercy endures forever.

 a.
-Praise the LORD!
-Psalm 106 begins the way Psalm 105 ended, saying hallelujah!
+Praise the Lord: This psalm begins the way the previous psalm ended, saying hallelujah!
 Psalm 105 gave praise because of God’s many gifts and blessings to Israel.
-Psalm 106 gives praise because of God’s great mercy to an often rebellious and ungrateful Israel.
+This psalm gives praise because of God’s great mercy to an often rebellious and ungrateful Israel.

 i.
 For He is good: “Surely the thought of God’s unspeakable goodness most appropriately precedes the psalmist’s confession, for nothing so melts a heart in penitence as the remembrance of God’s love, and nothing so heightens the evil of sin as the consideration of the patient goodness which it has long flouted.”
 (Maclaren)

 c.
 His mercy endures forever: The rest of this long psalm will describe God’s great mercy (hesed, God’s loyal covenant love) to a disobedient Israel.